engmaths/emat10006/worksheets/week1.md

 ## Basic terminal commands

-First open up a terminal by hitting the Windows key (or clicking Activities), then typing "terminal" and pressing enter.
+First open up a terminal.
 A terminal window will open, with some stuff followed by a line that reads `bash-4.2$` telling you the computer is running version 4.2 of bash, and the `$` is the bash prompt, indicating you can enter bash commands.

 So let's try our first bash commands!
 Type `ls` and hit enter.
 You should see something like this: